Berenstain Bears: History

 The book was finally published in 1962 under the title The Big Honey Hunt, with no plans to revisit the bears in a sequel.
 Geisel had told the Berenstains to feature a different animal in their next story, as "there are already too many bears ...
 Sendak's got some kind of bear.
 There's Yogi Bear, the Three Bears, Smokey Bear, the Chicago Bears ... for your next book you should do something as different from bears as possible."
 They had started work on a new project featuring a penguin when Geisel called and told them: "We're selling the hell out of the bear book."
 The second bear book, The Bike Lesson, appeared in 1964, featuring the names Stan and Jan Berenstain instead of Stanley and Janice; Geisel had changed the credit without consulting them.
 Geisel was also responsible for adding the name "Berenstain Bears" to the covers of the book.

 Over the next several decades, Stan and Jan collaborated on hundreds of books from their home studio outside Philadelphia.
 After developing a storyline together, one of them (usually Stan) would develop a first draft, which the other would then refine into an 1100-word manuscript.
 They also worked together on the illustrations.
 In 2002, the couple released a memoir of their career titled Down A Sunny Dirt Road.

 Their sons Leo and Mike also entered the family business.
 Mike became a published author and illustrator starting in 1976, and Leo published a book of short stories in 1992.
 In the 1990s, the men worked on the Berenstain Bears "Big Chapter Book" series (published under the names Stan and Jan Berenstain).
 Following Stan's death from lymphoma in 2005, Mike collaborated with his mother on writing and illustrating Berenstain Bears installments, while Leo has been involved with the business side of the franchise.
 Jan Berenstain died in February 2012 following a stroke.
-Mike Berenstain continues to write and illustrate new books in the series.
+Mike Berenstain continues to write and illustrate new books in the series and has incorporated faith-based themes in recent years.